 Surestone Insurance dac (Surestone) is an authorised Insurance Company (No 340407) which is regulated by the Central Bank of Ireland.
 The Company commenced trading in 2002 and is based in Dublin, Ireland.
-Surestone currently has a low PRISM rating under the Central Bank of Ireland's risk based framework.
+Surestone currently has a Medium Low Impact PRISM rating under the Central Bank of Ireland's risk based framework.